TheMarex/ba-thesis/ba.md

 # Models for humanoid walking

-## The linear inverted pendulum model
+## The Linear Inverted Pendulum Model

 \todo{Use different name for CoM, $p$ will be rather used for the ZMP, maybe $c$?}